Unconscious bias in the workplace: how it’s defined and how to stop it

 - Learn about the similarities and differences between equality training vs diversity training

-- See our award-winning partnership with Harvey Nash, developing a bespoke e-learning programme to mitigate unconscious bias at work and develop inclusive teams
+- See our award-winning partnership with Harvey Nash, developing a bespoke e-learning program to mitigate unconscious bias at work and develop inclusive teams

 - Watch this Tedxtalk to find out more about unconscious bias from Inclusion Consultant Helen Turnbull.